alexeyev/glyphnet-pytorch/README.md

 }
 ```

+## TODO

+* Add a practical usage scenario using [data augmentation](https://albumentations.ai/)
+* Add an end-to-end image-to-prediction inference script using a pre-trained GlyphNet model

 ## Notes

 * Please do not confuse this work with another [GlyphNet project](https://github.com/noahtren/GlyphNet)
   training networks to communicate using a visual language